 —Dr. Greg McPherson, Retired Senior ScientistU.S.
 Forest Service

-The experienced protocol drafting group included top scientists and stakeholders from diverse subject fields.
-Members include city climate program managers, nonprofits, watershed professionals, private arborists, utilities, and land trusts.
+An experienced protocol drafting group included top scientists and stakeholders from diverse subject fields.
+Members expertise represented city climate programs, watershed management, arborists, utilities, and land trusts.
 All members served voluntarily and without compensation to further the advancement of the public resource of urban forests.

 Zach Baumer